When Will Cruise Lines Sail Again?

 Oceania Cruises extended its suspensions to include all voyages through and including May 31, 2021.
 The line plans to resume sailings in June 2021.

 P&O Cruises will resume sailings in April 2021.

 Paul Gauguin is resuming its Tahiti and French Polynesia voyages starting in mid-July.
 For more information on specific Paul Gauguin voyages visit: https://www.pgcruises.com/travel-advisory.

 In July, Ponant restarted cruises in France for French citizens only.

-All Princess sailings through March 31, 2021, have been canceled.
 Additionally, the line has canceled all cruises longer than seven days sailing in and out of United States ports through November 1, 2021.
-World cruises on the Island Princess and Pacific Princess in 2021 were canceled.
+World cruises on the Island Princess and Pacific Princess in 2021 have been canceled.

 Regent Seven Seas Cruises